YawNimo/InsuranceDB-SQL-Practice/README.md

 with `Customers`, `Policies`, and `Claims` tables

 ### Files
-- Included SQL queries from Beginner - Intermediate
+- Included SQL queries from Beginner,Intermediate, and Advanced

 ### Topics Covered
 - SELECT, WHERE, GROUP BY, HAVING